Follow Intuiface:

 If we’re talking about traditional websites and not HTML5 masterpieces coded by a group of talented developers, the range of UI options is quite limited.
 You run the risk of looking dated and - more importantly - you squander the beauty of having a touch screen at your disposal.
 Tapping links, filling out forms - yawn!

 According to a Clutch UX Survey, when it comes to websites, 90% of respondents said ease of use was considered when they decided whether to keep using the site.
 Beauty or attractiveness was a determining factor for 66% of respondents.
 Applying these considerations to a public kiosk, we can image that more users would abandon the experience as their peers are looking on at their frustration and failure to navigate the app.
+Designing interactive elements optimized for touchscreens, such as ensuring their visibility and ease of interaction, is crucial.

 6. They cannot interact with their environment